iVantage/generator-ivh-react-component/README.md

 We use postcss to add some post-processing steps to our css.
 For example, `autoprefixer` adds vendor specific prefixes to your css automatically and as needed.
+You may optionally include include support for importing scss files via `node-sass`.

 - "autoprefixer"
 - "postcss-custom-properties"
+- "node-sass"

 Webpack is responsible for bundling all our code together and resolving any `require` and `import`s.
 Pretty much any module that ends in *-loader* is around to let webpack correctly load and package up files.
+Note that the `sass-loader` is only optionally included.

 - "webpack"
 - "babel-loader"
 - "postcss-loader"
 - "css-loader"
+- "sass-loader"
 - "style-loader"

 Like a cross platform `rm -rf`, rimraf is just around to make cleaning old build